How to Fight to Get Out of a First DUI Offense – What to do for Help Getting Charges Dropped in a 1st Offender Case

 • Loss of your job (if you depend on your driver’s license for work, or if you have a CDL license).

-Why it is important to speak to a DUI attorney about a not guilty plea for a first offense DUI charge
+4. Why it is important to speak to a DUI attorney near me about a not guilty plea for a first offense charge?

-How to use police mistakes to your advantage in fighting to get out of a first DUI offense case
+5. How to use police mistakes to your advantage in challenging to get out of a DUI 1st offense case in court

-Driving under the influence (DUI) can be either a misdemeanor or a felony crime depending on the whether or not the DUI/DWI charge is a 1st time offense, or if there were injuries or an accident was involved.
+Drunk or drugged driving can be either a misdemeanor or a felony crime depending on the whether or not the charge is a 1st time offense, or if there were injuries or an accident was involved.
 There are certain factors that can determine whether you will be charged with misdemeanor or felony DUI offense charge.
-In most DUI cases, a first and second DUI conviction will be considered misdemeanors.
-If certain determining factors are present in a first offense DUI case, or this is a third or more DUI offense within 10 years, a person will be facing felony DUI charges.

-If I am charged and convicted of my first DUI offense, can I receive probation?
+6. If I am charged and convicted of my first offense, can I receive probation?

-For fighting to get out of a first-time DUI offense arrest charge, if you have no prior criminal record or previous alcohol or DUI/DWI related offenses, it is possible that the judge will suspend your jail sentence and place you on probation for a period typically ranging from 6 months to 2 years.
-In exchange for the suspended jail sentence, the judge can also possibly order the following first DUI offense penalties:
+For defending to get out of the first-time DUI arrest charge, if you have no prior criminal record or previous alcohol or drug driving related offenses, it is possible that the judge will suspend your jail sentence.
+The court can then place you on probation for a period typically ranging from 6 months to 2 years.
+In exchange for the suspended jail sentence, the judge can also possibly order the following first offense penalties to happen:

 • Report to a probation officer in designated intervals, usually monthly